studiocolibri/1kbart/content/about.md

 +++

 +++

-_"We were told that the Internet would 'dematerialise' society and decrease energy use.
+> _"We were told that the Internet would 'dematerialise' society and decrease energy use.
 Contrary to this projection, it has become a large and rapidly growing consumer of energy itself"_

 – Low Tech Magazine

+In the last couple of years, the average size of website pages has been growing drastically, mainly caused by the use of heavy ressources & media.
+Not only having an impact on energy use and carbon emissions but also on User Experience.